 Anholt Offshore Wind Farm

-The Anholt offshore wind farm project grew out of the Danish government’s initiative - Denmark's Energy Policy Agreement.
-Anholt has an overall capacity of 400 megawatts, is 20 kilometers long and up to 5 km wide.
+The Anholt offshore wind farm project grew out of the Danish government’s initiative called Denmark's Energy Policy Agreement.
+Anholt has an overall capacity of 400 megawatts, is 20 kilometers long, and is up to 5 km wide.
 It has a total of 111 turbines that produce clean, renewable energy for the country - and currently covers 4% of Denmark's total power consumption.

 The Anholt offshore wind farm project was brought to life shortly after Denmark's Energy Policy Agreement was signed into law.
-In the newest version of Denmark's Energy Policy Agreement, Denmark has committed to 100% renewable energy for all electricity in the country by 2030, and becoming completely fossil-fuel free (including all transportation and industry) by 2050.
+Denmark has committed to 100% renewable energy by 2050, and phasing out fossil fuels (including all transportation and industry) by mid-century as well, with an ambitious goal of phasing out coal by 2030.

 Anholt environmental assessment